wisdom-oss/api-gateway/README.md

 to the microservices implemented for the platform.
-Furhtermore, it is extended by a plugin using the [`go-pdk`](https://github.com/Kong/go-pdk) to validate JWTs which are used in a standard deplyoment to authenticate and secure requests.
+Furhtermore, it is extended by a plugin using the [`go-pdk`](https://github.com/Kong/go-pdk) to validate JWTs which are used in a standard deployment to authenticate and secure requests.
 > &mdash; [Read more](plugins/oidc/README.md)

 The API Gateway is autommatically configured using the